 Pricing

-Contractor will charge a flat, monthly fee of TBD , plus TBD per tub in excess of 10 tubs in a day.
+Contractor will charge a flat, monthly fee of TBD per tub for up to 20 tubs in a day, plus TBD per tub in excess of 20 tubs in a day.

 Pricing shall remain firm for the Initial Term.
 In the event the Judicial Council exercises any Option Term, pricing may increase by not more than the lesser of three percent (3%) or the percentage increase in the Consumer Price Index (“CPI”) for the prior 12-month period.
 As of the Effective Date of this Agreement, the CPI is TBD .